 In Florida, there is no law that requires a person to have a Living Will.

 However, if one does not exist, then decisions may be made by one’s spouse, adult children, parent, sibling, court-appointed guardian or any other person deemed appropriate by the court.

 This may result in the selected decision-maker not being a preferred person of the principle.

 Can I Amend my Living Will?

-According to Florida Statute 765.104, Living Wills may be amended, changed or canceled at any time by the principle while they are mentally capable of doing so.
+According to Florida Statute 765.104, Living Wills may be amended, changed or canceled at any time by the principal while they are mentally capable of doing so.

-Such changes should be but does not have to be, in writing, signed by the principle and dated.
+Such changes should be but do not have to be, in writing, signed by the principal and dated.
 It is also recommended that the prior, canceled Living Will be destroyed to avoid confusion when being used.

 Limitations of the Living Will